Feyerabend/cc/ch07/sec7.2/design/README.md

 #### 4.1 The Purpose of Types

-Types classify values and expressions by their behavior:
+Types classify values and expressions by their behaviour:

 ```text
 Int8: Values fitting in one byte (0-255 or -128 to 127)